 Plan Providers with special training, experience, facilities or protocols for certain specialized services are designated as "Centers of Excellence."
-Certain specialized services are only covered when received from a "Center of Excellence."

 We choose Centers of Excellence based on the findings of recognized specialty organizations or government agencies such as Medicare.

-You must get care at a Center of Excellence for the following service:
+Centers of Excellence are located in Massachusetts, Maine, New Hampshire and Rhode Island.
+You must get the following care at a designated Center of Excellence: